wgc-hackathon/reefer-raker-dhtml/README.md

 # Building and running reefer raker locally

-Building and running Reefer Raker in your local dev environment is very easy.
+Building and running Reefer Raker in your local environment is very easy.
 Be sure you have [Git](https://git-scm.com/downloads) and then follow the directions below:

 1. Clone the source code

 git clone https://github.com/wgc-hackathon/reefer-raker-vue.git

+2. Navigate to the folder where you cloned it to and double click on the index.html file